worktile/plait/.changeset/chatty-moose-sneeze.md

 '@plait/flow': patch
 ---

-reRender g node when focus
+set g node to top  when focus